Joomla

 Installing from the web

-Install Joomla template via uploading a file
+Installing Joomla template via file upload

-Joomla template install from a folder
+Installing Joomla template from a folder

-If you have extracted the zip file to a temporary folder on the server, then you can use this option.
+If you have extracted the zip file to a temporary folder on the server, you can use this option.
 Enter the folder where the files are located and click install.

-Joomla template install from url
+Install Joomla template via install from url

 If you want to install a template directly from an external url, enter the location here and click install.